wycowley/startup/README.md

 ### Elevator pitch

 It's important to remember.
 Remember past experiences, past conversations, past friends.
 Yet despite this, in our hustle and bustle, in our busy daily lives, we often don't have the time or don't make the effort to record these small, important moments.
 But our homes can show small snapshots of our lives.
 That's where Drop A Memory comes in.
 Home owners post a QR code or url in their home, which links to their personal Drop A Memory room.
-Visitors take 30 seconds to visit the website to leave a small description of their activities (to drop a memory), creating a living record of all the visitos, memories and experiences in the home.
+Visitors take 30 seconds to visit the website to leave a small description of their activities (to drop a memory), creating a living record of all the visitors, memories and experiences in the home.

 ### Design